shivam2003-dev/mid_sem1_exam_notes/docs/ml/module2-supervised-learning.md

 **Why $\frac{1}{2}$?**: Makes derivative cleaner (the 2 cancels out)

+!!! note "Important"
+    The factor of $\frac{1}{2}$ doesn't change the optimal solution, but simplifies the gradient calculation.

+!!! tip "Exam Tip"
+    Always show the cost function formula clearly.
+The $\frac{1}{2m}$ factor is standard in many textbooks.

 ### Gradient Descent Algorithm

 Gradient descent minimizes the cost function by iteratively updating parameters.